CiscoDevNet/terraform-provider-fmc/docs/index.md

 - `insecure` (Boolean) Allow insecure HTTPS client.
 This can also be set as the FMC_INSECURE environment variable.
 Defaults to `true`.
 - `password` (String, Sensitive) Password for the FMC instance.
 This can also be set as the FMC_PASSWORD environment variable.
+- `req_timeout` (String) Timeout for a single HTTPS request made to REST API before it is retried.
+This can also be set as the FMC_REQTIMEOUT environment variable.
+A string like `"1s"` means one second.
+Defaults to `"5s"`.
 - `retries` (Number) Number of retries for REST API calls.
 This can also be set as the FMC_RETRIES environment variable.
 Defaults to `3`.
 - `url` (String) URL of the Cisco FMC instance.
 This can also be set as the FMC_URL environment variable.
 - `username` (String) Username for the FMC instance.
 This can also be set as the FMC_USERNAME environment variable.